-The most well-known example of avian influenza is the avian influenza subtype H5N1 viruses.
-This virus subtype first infected humans in 1997 and following widespread re-emergence of the virus in 2003 is currently entrenched in poultry in parts of Asia and northeast Africa.
+The best-known example of avian influenza is the avian influenza subtype H5N1 virus.
+This virus subtype first infected humans in 1997, and following widespread re-emergence of the virus in 2003 is currently entrenched in poultry in parts of Asia and northeast Africa.
 Since 2003 there have been more than 600 cases reported globally.
-This virus subtype continues to cause serious infections in humans with the case fatality rate associated with this disease is around 60%, much higher than seasonal influenza infections.
+This virus subtype continues to cause serious infections in humans, with the case fatality rate associated with this disease around 60%, much higher than seasonal influenza infections.
 Thus far, transmission of the avian influenza H5N1 subtype from birds to humans has only resulted in sporadic human cases or small clusters among close contacts, with no evidence of sustained person to person spread.

-In April 2013, the World Health Organization (WHO) was notified of human infection caused by the avian influenza A (H7N9) virus by Chinese authorities.
-Avian influenza A(H7N9) is one of a subgroup of influenza viruses that normally circulate among birds.
-For the latest updates on A(H7N9), visit the Department of Health and Ageing and the World Health Organization websites.
+In April 2013, the World Health Organization was notified of human infection caused by the avian influenza A (H7N9) virus by Chinese authorities.
+Avian influenza A (H7N9) is one of a subgroup of influenza viruses that normally circulate among birds.
+For the latest updates on A (H7N9), visit the Department of Health and the World Health Organization websites.

-If you intend to travel to avian influenza affected areas, you should discuss the risk of avian influenza with your doctor as part of you routine pre-travel health check.
-The Department of Health and Ageing advises Australians and Australian businesses who reside and/or operate in an avian influenza affected area for an extended period to consider, as a precautionary measure, having access to influenza antiviral medicine.
+If you intend to travel to an area affected by avian influenza, you should discuss the risk of avian influenza with your doctor as part of your routine pre-travel health check.
+The Department of Health advises anyone who resides in an avian influenza affected area for an extended period to consider, as a precautionary measure, having access to influenza antiviral medicine.
 Medical advice should be sought before antiviral medicines are taken.

 Swine influenza viruses are endemic among pig populations globally and do not usually infect humans.
-Most human infections with swine influenza viruses are mild with the virus not spreading further to other people.
-The pandemic (H1N1) 2009 virus that caused the global pandemic in 2009-2010, was thought to have originated in swine and is an example of a swine-origin virus that was able to easily spread among people and cause disease.
-In August 2010, the World Health Organisation announced that the H1N1 virus had run its course as a pandemic and had started to take on the behaviour of the seasonal influenza virus.
-Since 2010, the H1N1 virus strain has been incorporated in the annual seasonal influenza vaccine for both Northern and Southern hemispheres.
+Most human infections with swine influenza viruses are mild, with the virus not spreading further to other people.
+The (H1N1) 2009 virus that caused the global pandemic in 2009-2010 was thought to have originated in swine and is an example of a swine-origin virus that was able to spread among people and cause disease.
+In August 2010 the World Health Organization announced that the H1N1 virus had run its course as a pandemic and had started to take on the behaviour of the seasonal influenza virus.
+Since 2010 the H1N1 virus strain has been incorporated in the annual seasonal influenza vaccine for both northern and southern hemispheres.

 The word pandemic is used to describe an epidemic that affects the whole population across every continent.
-An influenza pandemic occurs when a new influenza virus emerges in humans to which most people do not have immunity and are therefore, highly susceptible to infection with the new virus.
+An influenza pandemic occurs when a new influenza virus emerges in humans to which most people do not have immunity and who are therefore highly susceptible to infection with the new virus.

 For both seasonal and pandemic influenza, the total number of people who become severely ill can vary.
 However, the impact of the disease tends to be higher in pandemics due to a larger portion of the population being susceptible, making the total number of persons affected quite large.

-In 2009 the World Health Organisation declared a pandemic associated with a novel influenza virus, pandemic (H1N1) 2009.
-Between 2009 and late 2010 more than 214 countries and overseas territories or communities reported laboratory confirmed cases of this pandemic influenza virus, including more than 18,000 deaths (see H1N1 above).
+In 2009 the World Health Organization declared a pandemic associated with a novel influenza virus, pandemic (H1N1) 2009.
+Between 2009 and late 2010 more than 214 countries and overseas territories or communities reported laboratory-confirmed cases of this pandemic influenza virus, including more than 18,000 deaths.

 Deep vein thrombosis